 But you still need to live somewhere!
-Take a look at your life and ask yourself: are you are going to be living in this same area five or ten years from now?
+Take a look at your life and ask yourself: will you live in this area five or ten years from now?

-The US Department of Labor says workers are with their current employer for a median of 4.6 years, and for workers between ages 25-34, it’s only 3 years.
+The US Department of Labor says workers are with their current employer for a median of 4.6 years; for workers between ages 25-34, it’s only 3 years.

-Members of the Millennial generation move around more than their parents did and certainly much more than their grandparents.
+Millennial generation members move around more than their parents did and certainly much more than their grandparents.
 The world is evolving into a more global society and many people do not want to feel locked down to one area.

-In that case, you can still live in your perfect home, just as a renter.
-Or if you know you will only live in the area for a few years it doesn’t make sense to spend so much money on closing costs and realtor commissions.
+In that case, you can still live in your dream home, just as a renter.
+Or if you know you will only live in the area for a few years it doesn’t make sense to spend so much time going through the home-buying process and so much money on closing costs and commission to your real estate agent.

 To Buy or Not to Buy

-Some personal finance gurus like Dave Ramsey advise you to buy your personal residence and pay it off as fast as you can.
-In fact, Ramsey wants you to get a 15-year mortgage, live below your means, pay off all your debt and then you will achieve financial peace.
+Some personal finance gurus like Dave Ramsey advise you to buy your residence and pay it off as quickly as possible.
+In fact, Ramsey wants you to get a 15-year mortgage, live below your means, pay off all your debt.

 Ramsey has valid points though.
 If you have extra money each month and are trying to decide between paying off your mortgage and buying a new expensive car, please pay your mortgage.